apache/flink/docs/content/docs/dev/configuration/advanced.md

 # Scala Versions

 Different Scala versions are not binary compatible with one another.
-For that reason, Flink for Scala 2.11 cannot be used with an application that uses Scala 2.12.
 All Flink dependencies that (transitively) depend on Scala are suffixed with the Scala version that they are built for (i.e. `flink-streaming-scala_2.12`).

-If you are only using Java, you can use any Scala version.
-If you are using Scala, you need to pick the Scala version that matches the application's Scala version.
+If you are only using Flink's Java APIs, you can use any Scala version.
+If you are using Flink's Scala APIs, you need to pick the Scala version that matches the application's Scala version.

 Please refer to the [build guide]({{< ref "docs/flinkDev/building" >}}#scala-versions) for details on how to build Flink for a specific Scala version.